kuroji-fusky/pacopanda-drawing-stats/README.md

 ## Generating data locally

-From the `server/fa-scraper.py` file, there are two parameters:
+From the `server/python-backend/fa-scraper.py` file, there are two parameters you can pass:

 - `-p <number>`, `--pages <number>`: Specify what pages to scrape, each page contains 48 items.
-If this parameter is not set, it will scan through all the pages.
+If this parameter isn't set, it will scan through all the pages available.
-- `-nv`, `--no-verbose`: Keep the logs as minimal and c l e a n as possible.
+- `-nv`, `--no-verbose`: Keep the logs as minimal and c l e a n as possible, making the requests go by faster.

 ## Related projects